There is no Enriques surface over the integers: Passage to jacobian fibrations

 \begin{proposition} \mylabel{bijection irreducible components} Let $\ba:\Spec(\Omega)\ra \PP^1$ be a geometric point.
 Assume that the image $a\in \PP^1$ is rational and that the fiber $J_a$ is singular.
 Then the canonical map $\Gamma(J_\ba)\ra \Gamma(J_a)$ is a graph isomorphism. \end{proposition}

 \proof The assertion is trivial if $J_\ba$ has Kodaira symbol $\I_1$ or $\II$.
 Condition \refjac{semistable J} ensures that it also holds for $\I_n$ with $n\geq 2$.
 Now suppose that $J_\ba$ has one of the Kodaira symbol $\III,\IV,\ldots,\II^*$.
-Our task is to verify that the Galois action of $G=\Gal(\FF_2^\alg/\FF_2)$ on the dual graph $\Gamma(J_\ba)$ is trivial.
+Our task is to verify that the Galois action of $G=\Gal(\FF_2^\alg/\FF_2)$ on the dual graph $\Gamma=\Gamma(J_\ba)$ is trivial.
 Since it is a tree, it suffices that check that all terminal vertices are fixed.
-This obviously holds for the terminal vertex $v_0\in\Gamma(J_\ba)$ that corresponds to the irreducible component that intersects the base-change of the zero-section $O\subset J$.
+This obviously holds for the terminal vertex $v_0\in\Gamma$ that corresponds to the irreducible component that intersects the base-change of the zero-section $O\subset J$.
 If there is at most one further terminal vertex, it must be fixed as well.
 This already settles the cases where the Kodaira symbol is $\III$, $\III^*$ or $\II^*$.

 If the Kodaira symbol is $\I_m^*$, we must have $m\geq 1$ by condition \refjac{I0* J}.
 Besides $v_0\in\Gamma$, there are three other terminal vertices.
 One has a shorter distance to $v_0$ than the others, and thus must be fixed, and we have to deal with the remaining two terminal vertices.
 For Kodaira symbols $\IV$ and $\IV^*$ there are also two remaining terminal vertices besides $v_0\in\Gamma$.
 In all these cases, we shall check that there is a section $P\subset J$ whose base-change intersects an irreducible component $\Theta\subset J_\ba$ corresponding to one of the two remaining terminal vertices.
-Write $b\neq c$ for the two other rational points, besides $a\in\PP^1$.
-In what follows, we shall use \emph{Lang's Classification} \cite{Lang 2000}, which gives the possible configuration of singular fibers for $\bJ$.
-Note that in the presence of a semistable fiber, the classification reveils that there is at most one unstable fiber.

-It turns out that many cases do not occur in our situation.
-For the remaining cases we use the \emph{Oguiso--Shioda Table} \cite{Oguiso; Shioda 1991} for Mordell--Weil lattices and the \emph{Shioda's explicit formula} \cite{Shioda 1990} for the \emph{height pairing} $\langle P,Q\rangle\in\QQ$ to produce the desired section $P\subset J$.
-For more details, we refer to \cite{Schroeer 2017b}, Section 15, where the method was already employed.
-We now go through our six cases that the geometric fiber $J_\ba$ has Kodaira symbol $\IV,\IV^*,\I_1^*,\ldots,\I_4^*$.

-\emph{Let us start with the case that $J_\ba$ has Kodaira symbol $\IV$}, such that $n_a=7$ and $n_b+n_c=18$.
-Suppose first that all fibers of $\phi:J\ra\PP^1$ are reduced.
-If $J_b$ is smooth, we have $n_b\leq 5$.
-If $J_b$ is unstable, we must have $n_b\leq 7$.
-If $J_\bb$ has Kodaira symbol $\I_m$, in light of condition \refjac{rational J} and Lang's Classification (\cite{Lang 2000}, Case 3 on page 5834) we must have $m\leq 5$ and thus $n_b\leq 10$.
-By symmetry, this analysis also holds for $J_c$.
-Using condition \refjac{rational J} again, we get the contradiction $n_b+n_c\leq 10+7=17$.
-Hence there must be a non-reduced fiber, and we may assume that this is $J_b$.
-By Lang's Classification (\cite{Lang 2000}, page 5835) the possible configurations of singular fibers are